Ant-hem/dotnet-webapi-algolia/README.md

 ## Hi everyone 👋

-In this repository you will find the source of an application I used in a talk to present how Algolia can work with a .NET WebAPI and Swagger.
+In this repository you will find the source of an application I used in a talk to present how Algolia can work with a .NET WebAPI and Swagger UI.

 The purpose was to show how it's easy to use Algolia with a .NET WebAPI.
 I didn't add all the method of the API since it was a demo.
 I may add them in the future.
 If you want to contribute to the project, feel free to submit a PR.